English Language Arts

 Themes are discussed and analyzed so students gain a greater understanding of plots, ideas, character development, social nuances in relationships, conflicts and resolutions.
 In addition, students obtain a better appreciation of literacy awareness through author studies, class discussions and study of varied styles of writing.
 Progress is monitored through a variety of projects, a writing journal, vocabulary/spelling quizzes, unit tests as well as check-in sessions during instruction.

 Instruction also focuses on student responses to literature through multi-sensory activities such as role-playing, reader’s theater, and oral presentations in addition to written responses.
-The English Language Arts curriculum moves through a scaffolded structure: students are introduced to a skill, apply and practice it, and then based on assessment of that skill, move forward to another more sophisticated variant of that skill.

 Reinforcement is provided in the writing curriculum to provide additional opportunities for students to demonstrate their knowledge and understanding of the material covered in class.